Statute of Limitations On Collection Accounts and Bad Credit

 Below are the State Statutes of Limitations On Collection Accounts for various kinds of agreements.
 All figures are in years.

-- Oral Contracts: Oral contracts are when consumers verbally agree to pay back the money that is loans to them.
-However, oral contacts are very difficult to prove in court.
+- Oral contracts are when consumers verbally agree to pay back the money that is loaned to them

-- Written Contract: Written contracts is when an agreement between creditor and debtor and the terms is written and signed by both parties.
+- Written contracts are when an agreement between creditor and debtor and the terms is written and signed by both parties

 Why should you care about the Statute of Limitations On Collection Accounts (SOL)